jared807/IS-4300-Final-Project/README.md

 and run to output a word document containing a report on the project.
 A word document will also be attached to this repository that contains the same report but reformatted to have better spacing between the pages due to the graphs.
 This project also requires the packages tidyverse, ggthemes, and rpart to run successfully.
+The csv file should not be required to be downloaded for the rmd file to run properly but is attached in case there are any errors or troubles.